laika/csci1111/README.md

 There's no need for them to be available in this repository.

 ## Contributing
 Feel free to contribute if you like by submitting a pull request.
-Please try to be uniform with my coding and indentation style.
+Please be uniform with my coding and indentation style.

 ## License